stephencweiss/stephencharlesweiss.com/content/blog/2019-09-09/roasted-cauliflower.md

 category: ['recipes']
 tags: ['cauliflower']
 ---
-I found this insanely easy way to roast an entire Caulflower head.<sup>1</sup>
+I found this insanely easy way to roast an entire cauliflower head.<sup>1</sup>

 ~~If~~ When I do it again in the future, I'll experiment with other spices - cumin, za'atar, etc. Might also research a yogurt dip to put on top of it - perhaps the dip from the Harissa Eggplant.<sup>2</sup>